adamghill/fediview/content/best-tools-for-mastodon.md

 - [BookWyrm](https://joinbookwyrm.com): A social network for tracking reading, talking about books, writing reviews, and discovering what to read next.
 Made by [@tripofmice](https://friend.camp/@tripofmice).
 - [Pixeled](https://pixelfed.org): A network to explore and share beautiful photos and videos.
+- [PeerTube](https://joinpeertube.org): PeerTube is a tool for sharing online videos.

 ## Technical tools